Yvitex/Obsidian_Notes/Computer Science/WebApp/React/Hooks.md

 # Hooks
 [[React]] have its own renderer which makes it hard to make changes to the interface of the website dynamically.
 Using hooks, we make it possible.
-We utilize the ability of hooks by importing the `useState` class.
+We utilize the ability of hooks by importing the `useState` class

+Hooks allow us to control when the website render or re render.

 ```js
 import React, {useState} from "react";